vishna/voyager/README.md

 ### Acknowledgments

-- [fluro](https://github.com/theyakka/fluro) As their repo says: *"The brightest, hippest, coolest router for Flutter."* An alternative solution you might want to use if you find this library too obscure/immature ...you name it.
+- [fluro](https://github.com/theyakka/fluro) As their repo says: *"The brightest, hippest, coolest router for Flutter."* Probably the most know flutter router out there.
-- [angel-route](https://github.com/angel-dart/route) *"A powerful, isomorphic routing library for Dart."* Voyager internally depends on this library.
+- [angel-route](https://github.com/angel-dart/route) *"A powerful, isomorphic routing library for Dart."* Voyager internally was depending on this library till version `0.2.3`.
+It was a server oriented library and too big dependency for this project - voyager is now using [abstract_router.dart](https://github.com/vishna/voyager/blob/master/lib/src/abstract_router.dart) which is < 300 LOC.
 - [eyeem/router](https://github.com/eyeem/router) Protoplast of the voyager library, written in Java, for Android.
 - [NASA Voyager 2 Interstellar Poster](https://voyager.jpl.nasa.gov/downloads/posters/pdf/Voyager2_Interstellar_gold.pdf) Beautiful artwork I found on NASA page also a base content for the banner - changed colors to flutter ones, cropped the poster, added flutter antenna.